What You Need to Know About Computer Operator

-Occupation Description Monitor and control electronic computer and peripheral electronic data processing equipment to process business, scientific, engineering, and other data according to operating instructions.
+Computer Operator Job Description Monitor and control electronic computer and peripheral electronic data processing equipment to process business, scientific, engineering, and other data according to operating instructions.
 Monitor and respond to operating and error messages.
 May enter commands at a computer terminal and set controls on computer and peripheral devices.

-Daily Life Of a Computer Operator
+A Day in the Life of a Computer Operator

 - Answer telephone calls to assist computer users encountering problems.